-We also performed a sensitivity analysis around the key drivers to the future cash flow forecast, being the revenue growth rates, the gross operating margins and the discount rates.
+We also performed a sensitivity analysis around the key drivers to the future cash flow forecast, being the revenue growth rates, the gross operating margins and the discount rate.

-We have also assessed the appropriateness of the disclosures included in note 3 and note 11 to the financial statements in relation to the key sources of estimation uncertainty and the key assumptions used.
+We have also assessed the appropriateness of the disclosures included in Notes 3 and 11 to the financial statements in relation to the key sources of estimation uncertainty and the key assumptions used.